-This is an open-ended RFP, meaning proposals will be accepted for consideration on a continuous basis until funds are no longer available for award or until HHAC suspends or terminates the open-ended RFP.
+This is an open-ended RFP.
+Proposals will be accepted for consideration on a continuous basis until funds are no longer available for award or until HHAC suspends or terminates the open-ended RFP.

-Application reviews and award decisions will be made as applications are received.
-The HHAC Board will make final selections and advise all applicants of its decisions.
-Unsuccessful applicants may re-apply for funding; however, an application for the same project will not be accepted more than twice in any single State Fiscal Year (April 1st - March 31st) unless HHAC determines that doing so it is in the best interest of the State.
+Applications are reviewed and scored in the order they are received.
+The HHAC Board will make final selections, typically on a bi-monthly basis, and advise all applicants of its decisions.
+Unsuccessful applicants may re-apply for funding; however, an application for the same project will not be accepted more than twice in any single State Fiscal Year (April 1st - March 31st) unless HHAC determines that doing so is in the best interest of the State.